rqthomas/CH4cast/README.md

 8: When the script is complete, select the tab 1_rjags_temp_scale_model_w_DA.R

-9: In 1_rjags_temp_scale_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.
+9: In 1_rjags_temp_scale_model_w_DA.R, select all of the script with your cursor (Control + A) and then select "Run" in the top right.

 Note --> You cannot source this file because of the way it is currently set up with rjags.
 This will also take a while to execute.

 10: When 1_rjags_temp_scale_model_w_DA.R is complete, select the tab 2_rjags_AR_forecast_model_w_DA.R

-11: In 2_rjags_AR_forecast_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.
+11: In 2_rjags_AR_forecast_model_w_DA.R, select all of the script with your cursor (Control + A) and then select "Run" in the top right.

-Note --> this is like the temperature scaling model
+Note --> this is like the temperature scaling model and will take a while to execute!

-12 When 2_rjags_AR_forecast_model_w_DA.R is complete, select the tab 3_generate_forecasts.R
+12: When 2_rjags_AR_forecast_model_w_DA.R is complete, select the tab 3_generate_forecasts_wDA.R

-13: The 3_generate_forecasts.R is set up to execute using source.
+13: The 3_generate_forecasts_wDA.R is set up to execute using source.
 Simply click "Source" in the top right and the forecasts will begin running.

-14: Congrats, if there were no errors when 3_generate_forecasts.R was sourced then you have successfully run CH4cast!
-If you go to the output folder you can find the forecasts for both a SWI temperature scaling model and the CH4 ebullition rate forecasts.
+This code is exectuing and running the forecasts in an iterative framweork and updating via data assimilation.

+14: When 3_generate_forecasts_wDA.R is complete, select the tab 4_generate_forecasts_nDA.R

+15: The 4_generate_forecasts_nDA.R is set up to execute using source.
+Simply click "Source" in the top right and the forecasts will begin running.
+This code is executing the forecasts only from the parameter estimates generated on 24 June but using forecasted water temperature data from FLARE.
+Meaning, it is still generating an actual forecast by using forecasted data but the model is not improving as data become available.

+16: When 4_generate_forecasts_nDA.R is complete, select the tab 5_rjags_null_persistence.R

+17: The 5_rjags_null_persistence.R is set up to execute using run.
+Select all of the script with your cursor (Control + A) and then select "Run" in the top right.

+18: When 5_rjags_null_persistence.R is complete, select the tab 6_null_persistence_forecacst.R

+19: The 6_null_persistence_forecacst.R is set up to execute using source.
+Simply click "Source" in the top right and the forecasts will begin running.
+This code is executing a null persistence model that is simply estimating future ebullition with the observed ebullition rate and random process noise.
+There are no parameters or updates to the parameters via data assimilation in this forecasting workflow.
+This is the baseline that the forecasts with and without data assimilation are evaluated against.

 Step - 3 Forecast Verification (i.e. how did we do?)

-15: Select the tab 4_figure_output.R and click "Source".
+20: Select the tab 7_figure_output.R and click "Source".
 Figures will appear for both the SWI temp scaling model and CH4 ebullition forecasts within the "figures" folder.

-    For the SWI temp model forecasts:
-    CH4cast/figures/SWI_scaling_model_forecast/weekly_output

-    For the CH4 ebullition forecast:
-    CH4cast/figures/ebullition_forecast/weekly_output

-16: Finally, select the tab 5_forecast_evaluation.R and then click "Source".
-A table will generate that reports the Nash-Sutcliffe Efficiancy

-    For the NSE table, go to:
-    CH4cast/figures/ebullition_forecast/weekly_output

 Congrats!
 You have run CH4cast.
 Please keep an eye on the repo for more updates as we work to develop a mechanistic model that forecasts ebullition using Meterological drivers!

-For more information please visit ryanmclake.weebly.com
+For more information please visit ryanmclake.weebly.com or email me at ryan333@vt.edu.

+Also - I am happy to chat further if you have any additional ideas or thoughts.
+This is a very early version and the entire workflow will hopefully be updated to run more smoothly soon-ish ;).